jonathanpoelen/super-assert/README.md

 * `SASSERT_COLOR_RESET`       "\033[00m"

-If `NDEBUG` is defined as a macro name at the point in the source code where <cassert> is included, then assert does nothing.
+If `NDEBUG` is defined then sassert does nothing.

 If `NO_BOOST` is defined then boost isn't use (boost/current_function.hpp).